vlang/tccbin/README.md

 }
 ```

-Serach `#ifdef I_X86_` in this file and then you should find the right position to add them.
+Search `#ifdef I_X86_` in this file to help you find the right position to add them.

 5、In `include\winapi\winbase.h` comment this line `LONGLONG WINAPI InterlockedCompareExchange64(LONGLONG volatile *Destination,LONGLONG Exchange,LONGLONG Comperand);`.